dlanger/simple-slideshow/readme.txt

 this enables the plugin, and tells Wordpress that the shortcode you'll use to place a slideshow means something.

 3. That's it!
-Check out the *Instructions* tab on the Simple Slideshow menu (which you'll find in the *Settings* section of Wordpress' admin menu) for easy, three-step instructions on how to insert a slideshow in a post.
+Check out the *Instructions* tab on the Simple Slideshow menu (which you'll find in the *Settings* section of Wordpress' admin menu) for easy instructions (with screenshots) on how to insert a slideshow in a post.

 == Frequently Asked Questions ==